 Potty Training Toddlers

 This is not a potty training toddlers “tips” blog post.
-Let’s be clear, I’ve only had to potty train 1 of my 6 children.
+Let’s be clear, I’ve only had to potty train 1 of my children.
 And truth be told, I really sucked at it.
 I think I probably broke every rule in the book when it comes to rewards and charts.
-I’ll hide behind the excuse that I was only 23 at the time.
+I’ll hide behind the excuse that I was a young mom.
 I like to joke that it’s just another unconventional added perk of adopting toddlers and older kids, they come already potty trained.

-So with my latest batch of kiddos imagine my relief to learn that they were all potty trained! [insert backflip here] It’s magical.
-The two little toddlers announce their “going potty” and proudly prance off to the bathroom.
+Right now my two little toddlers announce they’re “going potty” and proudly prance off to the bathroom.
 The first week we had them I really thought I had it made.
 And then I saw the start of very disturbing trend.
 I’m not saying she does it on purpose although sometimes I think she does.

 My three year old ALWAYS has to go poop when I’m eating.